damminhtien/awesome-entity-resolution-datasets/README.md

 ---

 ## Credits & License
 This document is a curated guide.
-Dataset licenses vary by source—always follow the original dataset license/terms.
+Dataset licenses vary by source-always follow the original dataset license/terms.